sigstore/sigstore-website/content/en/cosign/kubernetes.md

 Today, `cosigned` can automatically validate signatures on container images.
 Enforcement is configured on a per-namespace basis, and multiple keys are supported.

-We're actively working on more features here, including support for Attestations.
+We're actively working on more features here.

 ### Enable Cosigned Admission Controller for Namespaces